 Challenge Preparation Materials: linked below for quick access.

 Optional Activities or Field Trips:

 Visit the Posner Center for International Development and hear from development professionals working to address international challenges every single day.
 Set up your field trip by emailing firstname.lastname@example.org

 And more: Interesting, relevant events and news, access to WAC highlighted current events, and additional reading lists.

 Additional information and resources that may be helpful in WAC planning and research:

 - The 2017 Theme: Smart City.

 - The WAC 2015 “How to WAC” provides a basic understanding of the WAC phases.
 You'll see an updated version of this called WAC Activities Guide coming soon.

-- The WAC 2015 Teacher Planning Guide includes WAC history and general information, team-building strategy, student preparation suggestions, judging criteria and grading rubrics, and tips for success.
-Information for 2016 coming soon.
+- The WAC 2017 Teacher Planning Guide includes WAC history and general information, team-building strategy, student preparation suggestions, judging criteria and grading rubrics, and tips for success.

 - Event Media shows videos and pictures from recent WAC competitions and programming.
 These provide great insight as to what students might expect on the day of WAC competition/presentation and with the shorter "exchange videos."